6.01 No horse shall be permitted to enter or start unless:

 6.13.01.2 No owner or trainer shall directly or indirectly enter more than two horses in an Overnight Race.
 With the exception of stakes races, no two horses shall start if they have common ownership to the exclusion of a single entry.

-6.15 The number of starters in any race shall be limited by the width of the track at the starting post, the maximum number to be determined by the Stewards.
+6.15 The number of starters in any race shall be limited by the width of the track at the starting post, the maximum number to be determined by the Starter and approved by the Stewards.

 6.16 When entries exceed the permitted number of starters, the number of starters shall be reduced to the maximum permitted number of starters by lot, starters shall be reduced to the maximum number of starters by applying normal racing preferences, and if equal, by lot, or also by lot by division of the race, at the option of the Association.
 Overnight handicaps, sweepstakes, and starter handicaps that overfill and handicap races which split are exempted from this rule.